-Lastly, a wooden stabilization frame was built with the goal of holding the user securely in place during the rowing motion (Figure 8).
+Lastly, the team built a wooden stabilization frame to hold the user securely in place during the rowing motion (Figure 7).
 The rowing machine sits on top of the frame to hold it rigidly in place.
 To secure themselves to the frame, users roll between the upright posts and wrap two buckle straps around the arm supports of the wheelchair.
 This design had several issues.
 First, the wooden stabilization frame was built to fit only one wheelchair, and thus is not accommodating for users who have larger wheelchairs.
 Additionally, the frame is not able to elongate, and thus does not accommodate users with varying reach lengths.
 Third, the wooden frame did not successfully hold the user in place while rowing.
-Kinovea Motion Capture was used to track the movement of both the user and the stabilization frame during rowing.
+The team used Kinovea Motion Capture to track the movement of both the user and the stabilization frame during rowing.

 Results showed that the user moved 4.09 cm forward and backward and the back of the frame lifted off the ground by 1.86 cm.
 Thus, the frame did not properly restrain the individual from moving during the workout.
 Additionally, the current wooden stabilization frame does not prevent the user from sliding forward out of the seat, which made users feel insecure within the stabilization frame.
-This stabilization design can be further improved to better hold the user securely in place while rowing and prevent motion of both the user and the frame.
+This stabilization design can be further improved to better hold the user securely in place while rowing and prevent motion in any direction of both the user and the frame.

-Figure 8.
+Figure 7.
 Side View of Base Stabilization Frame.
 The 50.8 cm boards that are attached to the baseboard create separation from the rowing machine to allow space for the user to complete the rowing motion comfortably.
 Additional diagonal supports were added to the base to further enhance the strength and stability of the wooden base.
 The 2.5 cm diameter holes in the vertical boards house the strap that attaches to the wheelchair.

-The previous adaptive rower (Figure 9) is a proof of concept for a convertible rowing machine that is accessible to wheelchair users.
+The current adaptive rower (Figure 8) is a proof of concept for a convertible rowing machine that is accessible to wheelchair users.
 However, the design has a lot of room for improvement before it is ready for wheelchair users to comfortably and successfully use the machine.
 The goal for this semester is to further improve upon the previous work of the adaptive rowing machine by creating a more competitive, accommodating, and user-friendly device for the wheelchair community.
-Further information about previous design work can be found in Appendix B.
+Further information about the previous work done on this design can be found in Appendix B.

-Figure 9.
+Figure 8.
 Previous Design Full Assembly.
 The full assembly includes the pulley support plates, the console rotation bracket, and the wooden support base.
 The wheelchair is locked into the support base with adjustable straps.

 III.
-Preliminary Design and Evaluation
+Revised Design and Evaluation